 That’s why most healthcare professionals recommend medically assisted drug and alcohol detox that’s administered and supervised by trained professionals in a safe, relaxing atmosphere.

-From there, your recovery team will be able to more fully assess your condition.
-They will work with you to develop a course of treatment that’s tailored toward your needs and life goals post-treatment.
+From there, your treatment team will be able to more fully assess your condition.
+They will work with you to develop a course of treatment that’s tailored toward your needs and goals post-treatment.
 That could include inpatient or partial hospitalization, intensive outpatient treatment, or long-term residential care.
 All programs include aftercare for as long as you need support and/or medical maintenance to complete your recovery.

 Ready to Get Help?